Muhammad Ali vs. Joe Frazier (2nd meeting)

 - Date: 1974-01-28

 - Location: Madison Square Garden, New York, New York, USA

 - Judge: Tony Castellano 4-7

 - Referee: Tony Perez 5-6

 - Judge: Jack Gordon 4-8

-Ali was the #1 contender and Frazier was ranked #2.
-Ali wanted to avenge his loss to Frazier and secure a shot at World Heavyweight Champion George Foreman, who had dethroned Frazier, and Frazier wanted a chance to regain the championship and avenge his defeat to Foreman, who was the only man to beat him.
+Ali, the No. 1 contender, was out to avenge his 1971 loss to Frazier and secure a shot at World Heavyweight Champion George Foreman, who had dethroned Frazier the previous January.
+Frazier, the No. 2 contender, wanted a chance to regain the championship and avenge his 1973 defeat to Foreman, the sole blemish on his record.